• Skip to primary navigation

 Jump to Recipe

 It’s time to say goodbye to sore throats and feel better with Cinnamon Sore Throat Tea!
-This tasty remedy is the perfect way to get well soon.
+This tasty remedy is the perfect way to feel better soon.
 Grab the recipe today and make this comforting drink!
+Looking for another delicious dessert, check out my Coconut Guava Cake, and you’ll be helping animals from the 2025 LA wildfires; take a look for more info.

 Best of all it’ll help soothe your sore throat because this tea for sore throat is so good, it’s the best tea for sore throat!
 It’s easy to make even when you’re sick, and it’s delicious.
 If you’d like to Jump to Recipe quickly, please feel free.